Meet the WPP Team

 Sheetal Karavadra

-Sheetal joined QMUL in September 2024 and started as a Trial Coordinator with Prof Manchanda’s Women’s Precision Prevention (WPP) team in January 2026.
+Sheetal joined QMUL in September 2024 and started as a Trial Coordinator with the WPP team in January 2026.
 She holds a BSc in Human Biosciences and has worked in clinical trials since 2020.
 Her experience includes large-scale screening studies such as NHS-Galleri and the SUMMIT Study.
-In her current role, she primarily supports trial activities across the DETECT-2 and PROTECT-C studies.
+In her current role, she primarily supports trial activities across DETECT-2 and PROTECT-C.

 Ling Shao